Here is the full list of table mappings attributes which are available in Exportizer GUI and when using the XML format of the table mappings file.

 The name of target Excel cell range with exported data (including column headers).
 Named ranges are seen as tables when you open the target file in applications which work with databases (including Exportizer).
 Must be valid Excel range name, unique per target file.
 If omitted or empty, the corresponding range will not have a name.
 Note: Sometimes, when the number of rows per sheet exceeds the value specified in options, additional sheets and additional ranges will be created.
 These additional ranges are named based on RangeName plus sequential suffix _part2, _part3 etc.

-Target formats: Excel (XLSX)
+Applied for target formats: Excel (XLSX)

 Field mappings